Living with a Chronic Illness: My Challenges with Crohn’s Disease

 Share Your Story

 In conclusion, my final piece of advice is to share your story and experiences with others!
 I avoided talking about my disease with others for far too many years.
 After my first surgery I finally made the decision to seek out a support network.
 I began volunteering with Crohn’s & Colitis Canada and met other individuals with Crohn’s disease or ulcerative colitis for the very first time in my life.
-I began to fundraise money for research into a cure and volunteered as President of my local chapter for a few years.
+I began to raise funds for research into a cure and volunteered as President of my local chapter for a few years.
 My children also began fundraising and my oldest son and I were recently made honorary co-chairs of the Crohn’s & Colitis Canada annual fundraising “Gutsy Walk” this past summer.
 Sharing my story with others has given hope to many newly diagnosed individuals and I continue to raise awareness through any way I can in the hope that greater recognition and support will be given to these challenging diseases.
 Hopefully sharing my experiences and advice with you today will be able to help you or someone you know deal more effectively with a chronic disease.